sbarysiuk/django-social-auth/README.rst

 ------------------
 Google Apps OpenID
 ------------------
-This backend implements `OpenID Federated Login Service for Google Apps`_ Federated Login for Google Apps.
+This backend implements `OpenID Federated Login Service for Google Apps`_.
 Existing `Google OpenID`_ backend does not work because of different IdP discovery mechanism, decribed at `Protocol Documentation of OpenID IDP for Google hosted domains`_ (experimental).